- Barrier Free

 Use the elevator or stairs to go up to the exhibition room on the fourth floor.

 After enjoying the fourth, third, and then second floors, you will see a number of enormous pieces in the exhibition room on the first floor, as the epilogue of Agape Ohtsuru Museum (AOM).
 A series of grandiose ivory sculptures appearing one after another will amaze you, including “Ivory Sculpture of Danjiri (float, Nishinomiya-nagare)” from “Danjiri Festival,” which is one of the most popular festivals in the Kansai region, huge “Ivory Sculpture of Nine-Dragon Wall” with which you can lively feel the Chinese history, “Ivory Sculpture of Warship” and “Ivory Sculpture of Treasure Boat.”

-“Himeji Castle (The world’s largest ivory sculpture) (Width: 250cm, Length: 150cm, Height: 190cm, Weight: 155kg)” is the outstanding piece in the Museum, worked on exact details using a lucrative amount of high quality ivories to reproduce “The World’s Cultural Heritage Himeji Castle,” which won three stars as the sightseeing destination in Japan in Michelin Guide and is world renowned for its beauty.
-(Please read here for details of “Himeji Castle (The world’s largest ivory sculpture)”).
+“Himeji Castle (Largest in world ivory sculpture) (Width: 250cm, Length: 150cm, Height: 190cm, Weight: 155kg)” is the outstanding piece in the Museum, worked on exact details using a lucrative amount of high quality ivories to reproduce “The World’s Cultural Heritage Himeji Castle,” which won three stars as the sightseeing destination in Japan in Michelin Guide and is world renowned for its beauty.
+(Please read here for details of “Himeji Castle (Largest in world ivory sculpture)”).
 Many other art pieces welcome visitors, including “Partition” which is the Chinese intangible cultural heritage and “Ivory Sculpture of Nippon-maru.”